ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 (create-a-bootable-usb-stick)=
 # Create a bootable USB stick

 You can convert your USB stick (USB flash drive) into Ubuntu installation media.
 This is different from copying a file to the USB stick.
 Instead, use a specialized application to rewrite your USB stick with Ubuntu.
+Select an application depending on the system that you're currently using.

 With a bootable Ubuntu USB stick, you can: